htyagi/CovidSim/README.md

 **!!A caution!!**

-***Changing the number of cores used by pool will change the dynamics of the simulation itself and will give very different results.
-For fair comparison, maintain the number of cores across all your simulation.***
+***Changing the number of cores used by multiprocessing.pool() in the simulate() function will change the dynamics of the simulation itself and will give very different results.
+For fair comparison, fix the number of cores across all your simulation runs.***

 That's all you need.
 ENJOY!